Posts contain affiliate links, see disclosure for more details.

 The beginning of the year is when people generally start making resolutions for things they want to change or achieve.
-Facebook and Twitter are full of aims and plans, things like getting fit, losing weight, saving more money, giving up drinking etc.
+Social media becomes full of aims and plans, people post about getting fit, dry January, losing weight, taking up new hobbies and so on.

 These are all great goals but because they are sometimes a bit vague and open ended they can easily end up not happening!
 I know I’ve made resolutions to lose weight plenty of times before and ended the year heavier than I started it!